cvdabbeele/awsSsm/README.md

 Once connected, verify that the Deep Security Agent is running.
 ![awsEc2DsaIsRunning](images/awsEc2DsaIsRunning.png)

-Verify if the Cloud One Worklod Security agent is running
+Verify if the Cloud One Workload Security agent is running
 ```
 sudo ps -ef | grep ds_
 ```